whatyouhide/xandra/README.md

 ## Features

-This library is in its early stages when it comes to features, but we're already successfully using it in production at [Football Addicts][football-addicts].
+This library is in its early stages when it comes to features, but we're already [successfully using it in production at Football Addicts][production-use].
 Currently, the supported features are:

   * performing queries (including parameterized queries) on the Cassandra database
   * connection pooling